 Being employed as a construction worker is one of the most dangerous jobs that a person can have.
 These dedicated workers risk serious injuries or even death on the job on a daily basis.
-Construction accidents not only affect injured workers.
-They impact the fabric of entire families too.
+Construction accidents not only affect injured workers but they impact the fabric of entire families too.

 Some Common Types of Construction Accidents

-Given the heights, equipment and materials at construction sites, a variety of severe accidents can occur.
-Here are some of the types of accidents that are often seen on construction sites:
+Given the heights, equipment, and materials at construction sites, a variety of severe accidents can occur.
+We asked a local water damage contractor in Phoenix what their biggest concerns were with accidents on job sites and here are some of the types of accidents that are often seen on construction sites that were a concern for Josh the Owner of ASAP Restoration :

 • Being Struck by an Object: The higher that objects fall from, the more dangerous they can be.
 Falling objects on construction sites are often misplaced tools or materials.
 Sometimes construction workers are even struck by vehicles or heavy machinery.